Language education: Teaching foreign language in classrooms

-A technique (or strategy) is a very specific, concrete stratagem or trick designed to accomplish an immediate objective.
+A technique (or strategy) is a very specific, concrete stratagem or mechanism designed to accomplish an immediate objective.
 Such are derived from the controlling method, and less directly, from the approach.

+As well as the three-tiered view above, an additional lens is that of humanistic language teaching where a cluster of beliefs, attitudes and core concepts from humanistic psychology informs the approach, method and techniques employed.
+Earl Stevick and Gertrude Moskowitz, often regarded as humanistic language teacher educators, considered participation and student-centeredness as central to doing language teaching and being a language teacher.
+Humanistic language teaching has been strongly associated with many of the interactive methods listed above.

 Online and self-study courses

 Hundreds of languages are available for self-study, from scores of publishers, for a range of costs, using a variety of methods.
 The course itself acts as a teacher and has to choose a methodology, just as classroom teachers do.

 Audio recordings and books

 Audio recordings use native speakers, and one strength is helping learners improve their accent.
 Some recordings have pauses for the learner to speak.
 Others are continuous so the learner speaks along with the recorded voice, similar to learning a song.

-Audio recordings for self-study use many of the methods used in classroom teaching, and have been produced on records, tapes, CDs, DVDs and websites.

-Most audio recordings teach words in the target language by using explanations in the learner's own language.
+Audio recordings for self-study use many of the methods used in classroom teaching, and have been produced on records, tapes, CDs, DVDs, and websites.
+Most audio recordings teach content words in the target language by using explanations in the learner's own language.
 An alternative is to use sound effects to show meaning of words in the target language.
 The only language in such recordings is the target language, and they are comprehensible regardless of the learner's native language.

-Language books have been published for centuries, teaching vocabulary and grammar.
+Language books have been published for centuries, teaching vocabulary and grammar and relevant cultural information.
 The simplest books are phrasebooks to give useful short phrases for travelers, cooks, receptionists, or others who need specific vocabulary.
 More complete books include more vocabulary, grammar, exercises, translation, and writing practice.

-Also, various other "language learning tools" have been entering the market in recent years.
+Also, various other "language learning tools" have entered the market in recent years.